techthiyanes/torchdim/README.md

 batch, channel, width, height = dims()
 ```

 Other representations such as [Named Tensor](https://pytorch.org/docs/stable/named_tensor.html) in PyTorch, or  [JAX's xmap](https://jax.readthedocs.io/en/latest/notebooks/xmap_tutorial.html) use strings to name dimensions.
-We call these dimensions _first class_ because they are instead Python objects.
+We call these dimensions _first class_ because they are Python objects.

 In addition to the normal _positional_ dimensions in a tensor, tensors can also have a separate set of first-class dimensions.
 You can create tensors with first-class dimensions by binding them using indexing: